 - Prevents land-use conflicts.

-Before you break ground on that new development, consider contacting an experienced land use attorney.
-The law firm of Fausone Bohn, LLP has over 25 years of experience in planning land use and land use disputes.
-Contact the experts today to learn how we can help you get the best use out of your development project, (248) 380-0000.
+Before you break ground on that new development, consider contacting an experienced real estate and land use attorney.
+The law firm of Fausone Bohn, LLP has over 25 years of experience in land use planning and disputes.
+Call our experts today and learn how we can help you get the best use out of your development project, (248) 380-0000.